HanyuWu/Project_CameraBased-2D-Feature-Treacking/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+## Comparison of Detector/Descriptor Combinations

+All the results have been logged [here](./output).
+Please feel free to check on those results (MP7 to MP9).
+The top3 combination would be FAST/BRIEF, FAST/BRISK, and FAST/ORB.
+The following ones are ORB/BRISK and ORB/BRIEF.
+These combination proecess the image in less than 15ms, and could be as fast as in 5ms.
+I think those combination can be used in real-time detection.